PauWolfie/json-csv-parser/readme.md

 ```

 ## Folder structure
--excel: Contains Excel files for conversion (input for `excelToJson.py`, output for `jsonToExcel.py`).
+- excel: Contains Excel files for conversion (input for `excelToJson.py`, output for `jsonToExcel.py`).
--json: Contains JSON files for conversion (input for `jsonToExcel.py`, output for `excelToJson.py`).
+- json: Contains JSON files for conversion (input for `jsonToExcel.py`, output for `excelToJson.py`).
 Feel free to customize the folder names or file extensions based on your preferences.

 ## Notes